raghavbirla/Sign-Language-MNIST/README.md

 # Sign-Language-MNIST
-Classification of sign language images using Convolutional neural networks using Keras and TensorFlow
+Classification of sign language images using Convolutional neural networks using Keras and TensorFlow.

 I tried to classify Sign Language Gesture using Convolutional Neural Network.
 I got the data from kaggle https://www.kaggle.com/datamunge/sign-language-mnist.